robertkuhn4512/NETWORK_TOOLS/readme.md

 ## 0.1 Vault AppRole Authentication (Role ID and Secret ID)

-This project uses Vault **AppRole** auth for non-interactive services (for example, the postgres/pgadmin Vault Agent) to obtain a Vault token at runtime.
+This project uses Vault **AppRole** auth for non-interactive services (for example, the Postgres/pgAdmin Vault Agent) to obtain a Vault token at runtime.

 Key concepts:

-- **role_id**: stable identifier for an AppRole (does not change unless the role is re-created).
+- **role_id**: a stable identifier for an AppRole (does not change unless the role is re-created).
-- **secret_id**: credential generated for the AppRole (you can rotate this as often as you want).
+- **secret_id**: a credential generated for the AppRole (rotate as often as you want).
 - **login**: exchange `role_id + secret_id` for a Vault token via `auth/approle/login`.

-When the repository bootstrap scripts create an AppRole, they also persist the artifacts to the host so other scripts/containers can consume them:
+When bootstrap scripts create an AppRole, they persist the artifacts on the **host** so other scripts/containers can consume them:

 ```text
 ./container_data/vault/approle/<ROLE_NAME>/